tmobile/magentaA11y/_checklist-web/html.md

 screenreader:
   name:  |
-    The page has a unique title in the browser tab
+    The page has a unique logical title in the browser tab
   role:  |
     Major landmarks are discoverable with screenreader shortcuts: header/banner, navigation, main and footer/content info landmarks